sharemi/backend-assessment/README.md

 # backend-assessment
 # My Note API

 This project is a secure and scalable RESTful API (using Express.js, Node.js, Postgresql, jets for test) that allows users to signup,login, create notes, read notes, update notes, and delete notes.
+Include a Postman.

 # dependencies